Person or product? Subject or object?

 How I Found You When I Almost Lost Me · 2024

 A first-person philosophical argument for why you exist, written by someone who almost didn’t.
-It makes the case that we are subjects — whos made for relationship — not objects, whats measured by use.
-An identity that stays intact even when the brain or the body is broken.
+It makes the case that we are subjects (whos made for relationship), not objects (whats measured by use).
+An identity that stays intact even when the objective world is crumbling.